JiaJiaJiang/ws-stream-tunnel/lib/tunnels/stream/README.md

 streamTunnel extends subStreamTunnel

-this tunnel limits stream number to 1,and the only one has a sid 0.
+streamTunnel is a special type of subStreamTunnel,which allows only 1 subStream in the tunnel

-subStream with sid 0 has no idBytes part in each frame,which is defined in subStream.js
+the stream in this tunnel dont have idBytes in each frame(cause ths id is 0)